 Steps have already been taken by the GMCA to tackle poor housing stock in the city-region by investing surpluses from the GM Housing Investment Loans Fund (GMHILF) and prioritising residential regeneration of urban centres in each of the 10 boroughs through the Town Centre Challenge.

 The environmental agenda also has a crucial role to play with the residential sector to make an important contribution to Greater Manchester’s bold pledge to become a carbon neutral city-region by 2038.

-A further commitment for every new build in the city-region to be zero carbon by 2028 further demonstrates the Green agenda is at the heart of the proposals, alongside the presumption of building on brownfield-first sites as highlighted in Greater Manchester’s draft plan for Homes, Jobs and the Environment.
+A further commitment is for every new build in the city-region to be zero carbon by 2028, this further demonstrates that the Green agenda is at the heart of the proposals, alongside the presumption of building on brownfield-first sites as highlighted in Greater Manchester’s draft plan for Homes, Jobs and the Environment.

 The Strategy also focuses on the link between housing and social issues such as health and ageing, following intensive working with partners at Greater Manchester’s Health and Social Care Partnership.
 Proposals include a new ‘Healthy Homes Service’ to help support vulnerable people live safely and independently in their own homes, and a more strategic approach to the provision of high quality supported housing across the city region.

 Paul Dennett, the GMCA Lead on Housing, said: